Skater Spotlight: Brad, 38

 "Even ten minutes on the curb or a session with the boys helps."

-It’s not about perfection.
+It is not about perfection.
 Just showing up.

-Learning at 38
+learning at 38

 The scene has shifted.
 More scooters now, but the energy is welcoming.
 His kids look up to everyone riding, no matter the wheels.

-He’s also noticed the evolution of skateparks.
+He has also noticed the evolution of skateparks.
 Better layouts.
 More concrete.
 Bigger communities.

 "Skateparks are a really important part of the sport.
 Councils should be building more."

 Brad knows how it feels to start again.
 The nerves.
 The aches.
+Wondering if you have missed the boat.

-“I see this as a ten-year deal with myself.”
+"I see this as a ten year deal with myself."

-“If I keep turning up, that’s enough.”
+"If I keep turning up, that is enough."

 "Skateboarding for me means connection."